Skip to Content

 Radiation therapy

-Surgery usually is followed by radiation therapy.
+Surgery is usually followed by radiation therapy.

 Neutron radiation therapy has been tested on many different types of tumors, with salivary gland tumors showing the greatest benefit.
 In certain instances, it may be the treatment of choice for adenoid cystic carcinoma, particularly in areas of the body where it is difficult to perform surgery.

-Neutron therapy carries more severe side effects than conventional radiation therapy, such as severe sore mouth and/or throat and difficulty swallowing.
+Neutron therapy carries more severe side effects than conventional radiation therapy, such as severe sore mouth and/or throat, and difficulty swallowing.
 Therefore, neutron therapy is used more often in cases where the disease is inoperable or recurrent.

 UPMC